ankitpokhrel/shopctl/README.md

 ## Usage
 The tool currently comes with product and customer related commands.
 The flags are [POSIX-compliant](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html).
 You can combine available flags in any order to create a unique query.
-For example, the command below will give you all gift cards on status DRAFT that were created in after
+For example, the command below will give you all gift cards on status DRAFT that were created after
 2025 and has tags on-sale and premium.

 ```sh
 shopctl product list --gift-card -sDRAFT --tags on-sale,premium --created ">=2025-01-01"
 ```

+Check [this article](https://medium.com/@ankitpokhrel/shopctl-a-developer-first-toolkit-for-shopify-automation-d4800f1662bf) for some real life automation and scripting use-cases.

 ## Commands